telerik/ui-for-aspnet-mvc-examples/Telerik.Examples.Mvc/Telerik.Examples.Mvc/Areas/GridExcelExportColumnTemplate/README.md

 ## Sample Overview
-This area demonstrates the GridExcelExportColumnTemplate sample using Telerik UI components in ASP.NET MVC.
+This area demonstrates using column templates during Excel export in Telerik Grid in ASP.NET MVC.
+The sample shows how to customize exported cell content based on column templates, applying transformations to data during export.

+Common techniques shown in this sample:
+- Using ColumnTemplate for custom export content
+- Transforming data values during Excel export
+- Handling template expressions in export
+- Formatting dates and numbers for Excel
+- Exporting calculated or derived column values
+- Applying conditional formatting based on templates

 ---